yinacobian/ViromicsWorkshop/README.md

 workshop: a meeting at which a group of people engage in intensive discussion and activity on a particular subject or project.

-To participate you need to have:
+To participate you need to complete the following requirements:

-1) A dataset to work with
+1) Have a dataset to work with
-2) Access to a server
+2) Have access to a server
 3) Be able to use the command line
 4) Be able to move files between your computer and the server

 ## 1. What to do with my data wight after it's sequenced?